ctlab/virgo-solver/README.md

 Here, we changed the value of `-t` parameter to `sgmwcs` and added `-s` parameter with a path to the instance signal weights.

-If the cplex library is available, Virgo can e run in the exact mode.
+If the cplex library is available, Virgo can run in the exact mode.

 To use exact virgo-solver CPLEX (≥ 12.63) is required.